errorception/redis-memoizer/README.md

 Once all the calls have been responded to and the result of the computation is stored in redis, the module then switches to using the computed values from redis.

-Note, cache stampedes can still happen if the same function is called from different processes, since this queueing logic described above happens in memory.
-You are likely to make as many calls as you have processes in a multi-process deployment.
+Note, cache stampedes can still happen if the same function is called from different processes, since the queueing logic described above happens in-memory.
+For the same set of arguments, you are likely to make as many calls as you have processes.

 ## Installation